byuflowlab/FLOWUnsteady/docs/src/index.md

 (rVPM).
-This suite brings together various tools developed by the [FLOW Lab](http://flow.byu.edu/) at Brigham Young University: Vortex lattice method, strip theory, blade-element momentum, 3D panel method, and rVPM.
+This suite brings together various tools developed by the [FLOW Lab](http://flow.byu.edu/) at Brigham Young University: Vortex lattice method, strip theory, blade elements, 3D panel method, and rVPM.
 The suite also integrates an FW-H solver and a BPM code for tonal and broadband prediction of aeroacoustic noise.
+In the low end of fidelity, simulations are similar to a free-wake method, while in the high end simulations become meshless large eddy simulations.

 * *Documentation:* [flow.byu.edu/FLOWUnsteady](https://flow.byu.edu/FLOWUnsteady)